IvanEOD/osrs-wiki-scraper/README.md

 - The default code sent to the Wiki can be found here: [Scribunto.lua][Scribunto.lua Link]

 - The session uses the same `Session ID` for each request.
-The wiki will continue to add the code the requests to the session until the session is refreshed or the session expires.
+The wiki will continue to add the code in the requests to the session until the session is refreshed or the session expires.

 - The session will automatically refresh if the session expires or if the session is refreshed manually.